M4K4TT4CK/Probably-Library/README.md

 Welcome to the Probably Library!

 Here you will find basic functions for probablity.
+I plan on packaging this and adding to PyPi.
 This will be updated as time goes on.

 The functions provided are below: